nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
 - SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
 - SHALL return a searchset `Bundle` profiled to `gpconnect-searchset-bundle-1` including the following resources
-	- `Patient` profiled to `CareConnect-GPC-Patient-1` containing details of the newly registered patient.
+	- `Patient` profiled to `CareConnect-GPC-Patient-1` containing details of the newly registered or re-activated patient.
 This will include details sourced from PDS.
 	- `Practitioner` profiled to `CareConnect-GPC-Practitioner-1`
 	- `Organization` profiled to `CareConnect-GPC-Organization-1`